 1 large handful fresh mint leaves, finely chopped

 In a pan (use a pot if cooking on a stovetop instead of a rice cooker), heat up the oil over medium-high heat.
 Add cumin seeds, cardamom pods, cinnamon sticks, and dried bay leaves.
 Lightly fry until the aromas are released, about 30 seconds, and be careful not to burn the spices.
 Add the onion and cook until translucent, about 5 minutes, stirring frequently.
-Add the drain rice and toss gently to mix with the onion and spices.
+Add the drained rice and toss gently to mix with the onion and spices.

 OPTION 1: Cooking with Rice Cooker